edgelesssys/contrast/docs/docs/getting-started/deployment.md

 This configures the `web` pod to:

 - Accept HTTPS traffic on port `8080`,
-- Not require clients to present a certificate (`false`),
+- Not require clients to present a certificate,
-- Still present its own service mesh certificate as the server certificate, allowing clients to verify the pod's identity.
+- Still present its own service mesh certificate as the server certificate, allowing clients to verify the workload's identity.

 #### Exposing the Service to the Outside